 At the federal level, the United States of America was still without an official state folk dance as 2015 came to an end.
 The latest effort seems to have failed with the introduction of House Resolution No. 645 (Promenade Act), by Representative Ed Whitefield of Kentucky, in 2003.

-However, since Washington became the second state to adopt square dancing as its official state dance, twenty-two additional states have taken the time to name square dancing as an official representative.
+However, since Washington became the second state to adopt square dancing as its official state dance, a majority of the other states have taken the time to name square dancing as an official representative.

 The square dance is a popular type of folk dance in the United States.
 This dance for four couples, or groups of four couples, is performed in a compact framework of a square, each couple forming a side.
 Traditionally accompanied by a fiddle, accordion, banjo and guitar, the couples perform a variety of movements prompted by the patter or singing calls (instruction) of a "caller".
 Cooperative movement is the hallmark of well-executed square dancing.